DuxVictorum/learnshell/learnawk/notes-01.md

 ---

-# Patterns
+# Patterns & Expressions
-Two important patterns are BEGIN and END.
+To begin with, two important patterns are BEGIN and END.
 - BEGIN signals the action to be taken before any lines are read.
 - END signals the action to be taken after the last line is read.
+> BEGIN `{ print "File\tOwner" }`

+## Numeric Expressions
+The usual arithmetic expressions apply: +, -, *, /, %
+A few notes:
+- The modulo operator (%) it finds the remainder after an *integer* divide.
+E.g. '7%3' = 1.
+- A **blank space** between two variables concatenates them together.
+- AWK doesn't have data 'types'.
+Everything is a string or a number, and awk can easily convert from one to the other.

 ---